openresty/lua-nginx-module/README.markdown

 * add options to [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) and [ngx.location.capture_multi](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture_multi) in order to share and copy a particular set of nginx variables with subrequests, specified by the user.
 * add an option to [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) and [ngx.location.capture_multi](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture_multi) so as to specify the [ngx.ctx](http://wiki.nginx.org/HttpLuaModule#ngx.ctx) table for subrequests.
 * expose nginx's shared memory facility to the Lua land.
+* add support for multi-value arguments to [[#ngx.req.set_uri_args]] if its `args` argument is a Lua table.

 Future Plan
 ===========

-* Add the `lua_require` directive to load module into main thread's globals.
+* add the `lua_require` directive to load module into main thread's globals.
-* Add the "cosocket" mechamism that will emulate a common set of Lua socket API that will give you totally transparently non-blocking capability out of the box by means of a completely new upstream layer atop the nginx event model and no nginx subrequest overheads.
+* add the "cosocket" mechamism that will emulate a common set of Lua socket API that will give you totally transparently non-blocking capability out of the box by means of a completely new upstream layer atop the nginx event model and no nginx subrequest overheads.
-* Add Lua code automatic time slicing support by yielding and resuming the Lua VM actively via Lua's debug hooks.
+* add Lua code automatic time slicing support by yielding and resuming the Lua VM actively via Lua's debug hooks.
-* Make set_by_lua using the same mechanism as content_by_lua.
+* make set_by_lua using the same mechanism as content_by_lua.
+* add coroutine API back to the Lua land.

 Known Issues
 ============

 * As ngx_lua's predefined Nginx I/O APIs use coroutine yielding/resuming mechanism, the user code should not call any Lua modules that use coroutine API to prevent obfuscating the predefined Nginx APIs like [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) (actually coroutine modules have been masked off in [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua) directives and others).
 This limitation is a little crucial, but don't worry, we're working on an alternative coroutine implementation that can fit into the Nginx event model.
 When it is done, the user code will be able to use the Lua coroutine mechanism freely as in standard Lua again!
-* Because the standard Lua 5.1 interpreter's VM is not fully resumable, the methods [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture), [[#ngx.location.capture_multi|ngx.location.capture_multi], [ngx.redirect](http://wiki.nginx.org/HttpLuaModule#ngx.redirect), [ngx.exec](http://wiki.nginx.org/HttpLuaModule#ngx.exec), and [ngx.exit](http://wiki.nginx.org/HttpLuaModule#ngx.exit) cannot be used within the context of a Lua [pcall()](http://www.lua.org/manual/5.1/manual.html#pdf-pcall) or [xpcall()](http://www.lua.org/manual/5.1/manual.html#pdf-xpcall) when the standard Lua 5.1 interpreter is used; you'll get the error `attempt to yield across metamethod/C-call boundary`.
+* Because the standard Lua 5.1 interpreter's VM is not fully resumable, the methods [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture), [ngx.location.capture_multi](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture_multi), [ngx.redirect](http://wiki.nginx.org/HttpLuaModule#ngx.redirect), [ngx.exec](http://wiki.nginx.org/HttpLuaModule#ngx.exec), and [ngx.exit](http://wiki.nginx.org/HttpLuaModule#ngx.exit) cannot be used within the context of a Lua [pcall()](http://www.lua.org/manual/5.1/manual.html#pdf-pcall) or [xpcall()](http://www.lua.org/manual/5.1/manual.html#pdf-xpcall) when the standard Lua 5.1 interpreter is used; you'll get the error `attempt to yield across metamethod/C-call boundary`.
 To fix this, please use LuaJIT 2.0 instead, because LuaJIT 2.0 supports a fully resume-able VM.
 * The [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) and [ngx.location.capture_multi](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture_multi) Lua methods cannot capture locations configured by [HttpEchoModule](http://wiki.nginx.org/HttpEchoModule)'s [echo_location](http://wiki.nginx.org/HttpEchoModule#echo_location), [echo_location_async](http://wiki.nginx.org/HttpEchoModule#echo_location_async), [echo_subrequest](http://wiki.nginx.org/HttpEchoModule#echo_subrequest), or [echo_subrequest_async](http://wiki.nginx.org/HttpEchoModule#echo_subrequest_async) directives.
 This won't be fixed in the future due to technical problems.
 * **WATCH OUT: Globals WON'T persist between requests**, because of the one-coroutine-per-request isolation design.
 Especially watch yourself when using `require()` to import modules, and use this form: